AppliedLogicSystems/ALSProlog/docs/docs/guide/13-Using-the-Prolog-Shell.md

 would result in the following fact being asserted in module builtins:

-    command_line([’-k’,fast,’-s’,initstate,foofile]).
+    command_line(['-k',fast,'-s',initstate,foofile]).

 This assertion is always made, even when -p is not used, in which case the argument of command_line/1 is the empty list.
-It is important to note that command_line/1 is not exported from module builtins, so that accesses to it from other modules must be prefixed with ‘builtins:’ as in
+It is important to note that command_line/1 is not exported from module builtins, so that accesses to it from other modules must be prefixed with 'builtins:' as in

     ...,builtins:command_line(Cmds),...